One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 3. Never stop experimenting

 Finally, never stop experimenting!
-There’s always a way to improve your lead generation funnel.
+There’s always a way to improve your lead generation marketing funnel.
 And what worked last year might not work today.

 Your audience is changing, and your lead funnel needs to change with them.